rust-embedded/rust-raspberrypi-OS-tutorials/09_hw_debug_JTAG/README.md

   1. Connect the USB serial.
   2. Afterwards, the Olimex debugger.

-This way, Linux enumerates the devices accordingly.
+This way, the host OS enumerates the devices accordingly.
 This has to be done only once.
 It is fine to disconnect and connect the serial multiple times, e.g. for kicking off different `make jtagboot` runs, while keeping the debugger connected.

 ## Additional resources